riipay/riipay-wordpress-plugin/readme.txt

 Your customers can now connect to Riipay on a click of a button during checkout!

-Currently available for sandbox testing only.
+Currently riipay service is only available for sandbox testing.

 == Installation ==